(an occasional series)

 Crepidotus cesatii – Roundspored oysterling

-These tiny 5mm to 20mm shell shaped fungi have no stems, their gills start white and then turn pinkish/brown.
+This tiny 5mm to 20mm shell shaped fungus has no stems: their gills start white and then turn pinkish/brown.
 Beautifully delicate in both form and colour, they are said to appear from August to December, but they have been found growing on dead wood as late as March in DPW.
 These are definitely to be enjoyed visually and not for eating.

 Daldinia concentrica – King Alfred’s Cakes